prjemian/home/docs/source/gh-pages.rst

 How I update the GitHub pages for my projects with Sphinx documentation
 =======================================================================

-.. caution: This page was written in 2014.
+.. caution:: This page was written in 2014.

    The procedure is superceded by a GitHub Actions workflow in the `.github/workflows/` directory of the repository.